geometalab/GhostAR/README.md

 The default path to your JDK is `C:\Program Files\Java\jdk[version]`.
 [Version] referring to your currently installed JDK Version.

-## Problems while building the APK

-### SDK not found

-If you encounter errors while building the APK such as `Unable to list target platforms.
-Please make sure the android sdk path is correct.
-See the Console` double check if the Path to your SDK is correct, and refer to this [solution](http://answers.unity.com/answers/1326427/view.html).
-If that didn't work as well try to change the JDK Version to 8.
-You might have to uninstall the other JDK Version you have installed.
-Don't download the Android Native Development Kit (NDK) as it is not necessary/used for this project.

-### Gradle Build failed

-Change the build type in the _Player Settings_ to _Internal_.

 ## Vuforia

 This app uses the image recognition feature from Vuforia.